 1) Survivorship bias.
 An error that comes from focusing only on surviving examples, causing us to misjudge a situation.
 For instance, we might think that being an entrepreneur is easy because we haven’t heard of all of the entrepreneurs who have failed.

 It can also cause us to assume that survivors are inordinately better than failures, without regard for the importance of luck or other factors.

 But let’s not get distracted.
 This is about how we fucked up.

 Ironically, with UDesign™, on multiple occasions we either tacitly failed to follow or explicitly ignored most of the extremely prescient advice on which the vast majority of our work was based, i.e. behavioral economics, a la Danny Khaneman & Amos Tversky.

 So I’ve decided to break up our failures into a hand-picked selection of the top 10 cognitive biases (in no particular order) which best suit our most egregious of errors.
 I encourage you to learn as much if not more from our mistakes than you hope you might learn from our successes, or the successes of others:

 2) Post-purchase rationalization.
 Making ourselves believe that a purchase was worth the value after the fact.

 Bottom-line, we failed to attract high quality talent quickly and early enough.
-In late August, 2014, we received a USD $10,000 private equity deal for a 5% stake in our company, placing our valuation at $200,000.
-With the vast majority of our mobile application complete before having even received our first dollar, we thought it pertinent we invest our seed funding into marketing via photography and videography so that when it was done we would have a shot at promoting it rapidly.
+In late August, 2014, we received a USD $25,000 private equity deal for a 5% stake in our company, placing our valuation at $500,000.
+With the vast majority of our mobile application complete before having even received our first dollar, we thought it necessary to invest our seed funding into marketing via photography and videography so that when it was done we would have a shot at promoting it rapidly.
 We spent way too much money.
 I’ll tell you exactly how much we spent:

 • $1000 on a conceptual promotional video for our brand.